 Gary comes from 16 years’ experience in the hearing aid industry in both manufacturing and retail.
 Before co-founding HearingDirect, Gary was Marketing Director for a leading global hearing aid brand; GN ReSound where he worked for the UK sales division and latterly in their global headquarters in Copenhagen.
 He was responsible for developing and launching major global hearing aid models, conducting extensive research into the needs of the hearing impaired community and their performance demands of hearing aids and other devices.

-This entry was posted in Hearing Aid Batteries and tagged USA, hearing aid batteries on 1st July 2018 by Gary.
+This entry was posted in Hearing Aid Batteries and tagged hearing aid batteries on 1st July 2018 by Gary.

 ← Previous Post